py2many/py2many/pyjl/README.md

 #
 ## PyJL Status
-The following section describes the currently supported features of PyJL
+The following section describes the currently supported features of PyJL.
+All marked boxes are features that are supported by PyJL.
+All unmarked boxes are either unsupported or don't have tests verifying them.

 ### <ins>Lexical Translation</ins>
 - Line Structure (PLR 2.1)